 Platforms: Windows, PS4, Xbox One, Mac, Linux

-Going back further to the Japanese Edo period, Shadow Tactics: Blades of the Shogun is a demanding tactical stealth strategy game by Mimimi Games.
+Going back further to the Japanese Edo period, Shadow Tactics: Blades of the Shogun is a challenging tactical stealth strategy game by Mimimi Games.

-In it, you’re tasked with commanding a squad of samurais and ninjas as they infiltrate enemy camps to assassinate warlords, gather intelligence, and carry out other clandestine objectives.
+In it, you’re tasked with commanding a squad of samurais and ninjas as they infiltrate enemy bases to assassinate warlords, gather intelligence, and carry out other secret objectives.

-Each mission requires you to make full use of your team’s distinctive abilities, weapons, and tools to sneak by guards or eliminate them without raising suspicion.
+Each mission requires you to make complete use of your team’s distinctive abilities, weapons, and tools to sneak by guards or eliminate them without raising suspicion.

-A substantial part of this entails leveraging the game’s historically accurate environments to crouch across rooftops and discard bodies.
+A substantial part of this entails leveraging the game’s historically accurate environments to crouch across rooftops and dispose bodies.

 Samurai Warriors 5